eoduniyi/hyperSpec.gsoc2020/blog/weekly_reports.md

 > **Week-2-expected:**
 > Finalize development tools and workflow for contributing to the project over the summer.
 Inquire about helpful R programming and spectroscopy resources from mentors and digest them.

+**Week-2-actual:**
-**Week-2-actual:** The `r-hyperspec` team discussed project licenses, our public trello board, contributors guidelines, Github workflows, template repositories, and general R package building.
-Aditionally, my [PR](https://github.com/cbeleites/hyperSpec/pull/117) from [the days before GSoC](test.md) were merged.
+* The `r-hyperspec` team discussed project licenses, our public trello board, contributors guidelines, Github workflows, template repositories, and general R package building.

+* I worked on turning the offline `hyperSpec` legacy Makefile system (which ran some test) to what would eventually become the current online [CI](https://en.wikipedia.org/wiki/Continuous_integration) `r-hyperspec` ecosystem.

+* My [PR](https://github.com/cbeleites/hyperSpec/pull/117) from [the days before GSoC](test.md) was merged.
 That was a particularly large commit because of the nature of the changes.

-Finally, I opened an [issue](https://docs.github.com/en/enterprise/2.15/user/articles/creating-an-issue) about a problem that I found particularly challenging related to [`hySpc.dplyr`](https://github.com/r-hyperspec/hySpc.dplyr)([Generalizing transmute.R to other columns that contain matrices](https://github.com/r-hyperspec/hySpc.dplyr/issues/12)).
-In fact, this issue would not be resolved ("closed") until June 13, 2020.
+* I opened an [issue](https://docs.github.com/en/enterprise/2.15/user/articles/creating-an-issue) about a problem that I found particularly challenging related to [`hySpc.dplyr`](https://github.com/r-hyperspec/hySpc.dplyr)([Generalizing transmute.R to other columns that contain matrices](https://github.com/r-hyperspec/hySpc.dplyr/issues/12))

+    * In fact, this issue would not be resolved ("closed") until June 13, 2020.

 ### 1. Package skeleton (template repo)